Molecules¶

 print("SMILES string was invalid!")

 The OESmilesToMol is considered a high-level function.
-Additional to parsing the given SMILES string, the OESmilesToMol function also perceives:
+In addition, to parsing the given SMILES string, the OESmilesToMol function also perceives:

-In cases where the aromaticity of the SMILES string (or the lack of it) is wanted to be preserved, a low-level OEParseSmiles function can be used.
-For example, if benzene is expressed as c1ccccc1 all atoms and bonds are marked as aromatic.
+In cases where you want to preserve the aromaticity of the SMILES string (or the lack of it), a low-level OEParseSmiles function can be used.
+For example, if benzene is expressed as c1ccccc1, all atoms and bonds are marked as aromatic.
 But if it is expressed as a Kekulé form, C1=CC=CC=C1, all atoms and bonds are kept aliphatic.
 The aromaticity of the molecule can be perceived by calling the OEAssignAromaticFlags function.

 Creating molecules from a SMILES string (version 3)